thomasgnuttall/bumblebeat/README.md

 Ensure that your pip version and python version are in sync.

-### 3.1 Getting Started on AWS
+### 2.1 Getting Started on AWS
-The script `scripts/aws_init.sh` contains all you need to setup the development environment on AWS with the *Deep Learning Base AMI (Amazon Linux 2) Version 24.0*.
-It is recommended to run the script in stages rather than as one.
+The script `scripts/aws_init.sh` contains all you need to setup the development environment on AWS with the *Deep Learning Base AMI (Amazon Linux 2) Version 31.0*.
+Since some of the installs in the script prompt the user for Y/N, it is recommended to run the script in stages rather than as one.

-It is important to note that if you intend to rely on GPUs you must make sure the correct requirement is uncommented in `requirements.txt` (more details there).
+Some useful one liners for interacting with the instance - such as ssh, file transfer, directory sync - can be found in `scripts/instance.sh`.

 ## 3. Usage